our tour across the country

 Most interesting for us was a stop

 at the "Persian wheel", an irrigation system which is famous in

 north India.
-At the wheel is fixed a long
+At the wheel is fixed a long chain with cans, which

-an elementary part of Hindu social structure
+Castes, an elementary part of Hindu social structure

-A special social feature in Hinduism is the classification of people
+A special social feature in Hinduism is the classification of

-birth.
+irrevocably decided by one's birth.
 The castes as an elementary

 people and in this way their entire lives.

 The main castes and their original assignments in Hindu society